-Lying roughly midway between Tasmania and Antarctica, Macquarie Island is a long, narrow, steep-sided plateau only 34 kilometres long and 5.5 kilometres wide at its broadest point.
-It is cold and windy, with frequent low cloud and strong westerly winds.
-Its nickname of ‘The Sponge’ is well earned: it experiences over 300 rainy days a year.
+Macquarie Island is a long, narrow, steep-sided plateau.
+It is only 34 km long and 5.5 km wide at its broadest point.
+The island is cold and windy, with frequent low cloud and strong westerly winds.
+Its nickname of ‘The Sponge’ is well earned: it has over 300 rainy days a year.

-Macquarie Island has a long history of human presence from the early nineteenth century, and has been occupied by ANARE since 1948.
-In 1997, Macquarie Island was declared a World Heritage Area.
-The reserve is surrounded by the Australian Government Macquarie Island Marine Park, the second largest marine protected area in the world.
+Macquarie Island was declared a World Heritage Area in 1997.
+The reserve is surrounded by the Australian Government Macquarie Island Marine Park.
+This is the second largest marine protected area in the world.

-Of Australia’s four permanent research stations, the ANARE station at Buckles Bay on the northern isthmus of the island is the oldest.
-It is now the only permanent sub-Antarctic station for ANARE.
-In 1959, the first women to travel south with ANARE as expeditioners collected scientific data in the field for their research.
+The first women to travel south with ANARE as expeditioners visited Macquarie Island in 1959.
+They collected scientific data in the field for their research.
 In 1976, the island was also home to the first woman to overwinter at an ANARE station.

 Management plans aim to preserve the rich cultural heritage and natural beauty of Macquarie Island.
 One of the most significant conservation plans has been the Macquarie Island Pest Eradication Program (MIPEP).
 Completed in April 2014, MIPEP successfully eradicated pests such as rats, rabbits and mice from Macquarie Island.